CloudFlare Review: Speed Up Your Site for Free, Plus Setup Instructions

 It’s a scary thought, but fortunately, CloudFlare does warn you of these risks before you enable this setting.

 For the sites I compared, CloudFlare reported only an average of 23.8% of fewer servers needed.
-As for security, an average of only 4.8 threats were detected and blocked.
+As for security, an average of only 4.8 threats was detected and blocked.
 It was fairly typical for no threats at all to be blocked during the course of a week.

 Sure, there could have been a low level of attacks on these sites, meaning there would be nothing to report, but that’s why I carefully chose one of the sites I set up.

 One of my sites gets frequent attacks.
-Nothing out of the ordinary that you wouldn’t expect from an incredibly popular platform like WordPress that attracts hackers due to it’s large market share.
+Nothing out of the ordinary that you wouldn’t expect from an incredibly popular platform like WordPress that attracts hackers due to its large market share.
 I added CloudFlare to my site that frequently gets at least 10 attempts on a really good day.

 Fortunately, WordPress is fairly secure on its own so it’s possible that there were no threats to be blocked that week.
 CloudFlare is still able to prevent hackers and spammers for WordPress sites with great security practices, which I found when I compared statistics for several sites.